-You can export all of your raw events from Google Analytics 4 properties to BigQuery, and then use a SQL-like syntax to query that data.
-In BigQuery, you can choose to export your data to an external storage or import external data for the purposes of combining it with your Analytics data.
+You can export all of your raw events from Google Analytics 4 properties to BigQuery, and then use an SQL-like syntax to query that data.
+In BigQuery, you can choose to export your data to external storage or import external data for the purposes of combining it with your Analytics data.

 When you export data to BigQuery, you own that data, and you can use BigQuery ACLs to manage permissions on projects and datasets.